-So, you're a customer service representative interested in becoming a manager.
+So, you're a customer service representative who's interested in becoming a manager.
 Maybe you're new to the position, or maybe you've been working in the industry for years.
 Either way, you believe you have the experience and drive to lead your team to success.

 So, what exactly does a customer service manager actually do?